 How can you help prevent the extinction of the Monarch butterfly?
 You can plant a variety of native milkweeds in your backyard, a haven for all pollinators, like the Monarch butterfly.
-Without milkweed, the Monarch will cease to exist, so we need people to start planting Monarch Waystations in their backyards, safe havens where Monarchs don’t have to worry about herbicides, pesticides and GMO’s affecting their daily meals.
+Without milkweed, the Monarch will cease to exist, so we need people to start planting Monarch Waystations in their backyards.
+In these safe havens, Monarchs don’t have to worry about herbicides, pesticides, and GMOs affecting their daily meals.
 You can tell your friends about what you’re doing and get them to join in on the fun; the more Monarch Waystations, the better!

-Mark your calendar and help us to START SEEING MONARCHS on the first Saturday in May!
+Mark your calendar and help us to start seeing monarchs on the first Saturday in May!
 Use #StartSeeingMararchsDay to share on social media.

 7 May 2022

 6 May 2023

-May 4, 2024
+4 May 2024

 3 May 2025

 2 May 2026

 1 May 2027

 6 May 2028

-May 5, 2029
+5 May 2029